Thermal Entropy, Density Disorder and Antiferromagnetism of Repulsive Fermions in 3D Optical Lattice

-In Fig.~\ref{fig:Fig03DisOrder}, we present the comparisons of $S_{\rm AFM}^{zz}$ versus $U/t$ from AFQMC calculations with (``Disorder'') and without (``PBC'') {\it density disorder} at $T/t=0.30$ and $0.36$.
+In Fig.~\ref{fig:Fig03DisOrder}, we present the comparisons of $S_{\rm AFM}^{zz}$ versus $U/t$ from AFQMC calculations with (``Disorder'') and without (``Uniform'') {\it density disorder} at $T/t=0.30$ and $0.36$.
 We can observe that the $S_{\rm AFM}^{zz}$ peak possesses a $\Delta U_{\rm peak} t$ shifting, which tends to be larger at lower temperature.
 This shifting can be understood from the fact that, the disorder typically suppresses the correlation length of AFM spin correlation, and thus reduces the $S_{\rm AFM}^{zz}$ result, which is generally more prominent in the small to intermediate $U$ regimes.
 With strong interaction, the system evolves into a Mott insulator state~\cite{Song2024b} which is almost immune to the disorder effect (given $\mu_i$ is smaller than the gap).
-As a result, a stronger {\it density disorder} can produce a larger shifting of $U_{\rm peak}$.
-Moreover, the lower kinetic energy and more double occupancy with disorder [inset (a) of Fig.~\ref{fig:Fig03DisOrder}] also reveal that the disordered system is more itinerant than the unform system.
-These results together suggests that the {\it density disorder} effectively weakens the interaction of the system.
+As a result, a stronger {\it density disorder} can produce a larger shift of $U_{\rm peak}$.
+Moreover, the lower kinetic energy and more double occupancy with disorder [inset (a) of Fig.~\ref{fig:Fig03DisOrder}] also reveal that the disordered system is more itinerant than the uniform system.
+These results together suggest that the {\it density disorder} effectively weakens the interaction of the system.
+As a result, density disorder can suppress the N\'{e}el transition temperatures in the weak to intermediate interaction regime, thereby shifting the entire AFM ordered phase toward larger values of $U$.
+This effect may account for the residual deviation between our results in Fig.~\ref{fig:Fig02SafmAndT}(b) and the experimental observation regarding the critical $U$ at which the system enters the AFM ordered phase following the entropy paths.
 Thus, it is important to consider this issue in the benchmark between experiment and theory.
-The {\it density disorder} should also be responsible for the relatively small $S_{\rm AFM}^{zz}$ results as measured in Ref.~\onlinecite{Shao2024} especially at low temperatures, comparing to results of perfectly uniform system.
+The {\it density disorder} should also be responsible for the relatively small $S_{\rm AFM}^{zz}$ results as measured in Ref.~\cite{Shao2024} especially at low temperatures, comparing to results of perfectly uniform system.
 For example, the finite-size scaling analysis~\cite{Song2024b} yielded the relation $S_{\rm AFM}^{zz}L^{\eta-2}\simeq 0.2$ (with $\eta=0.0375$) at N\'{e}el transition for $U/t=10$.
 This predicts $S_{\rm AFM}^{zz}\simeq 1454$ for the uniform system with the same size as that in experiment, comparing to the maximal $S_{\rm AFM}^{zz}\simeq 30$ measured for $U/t=11.75$ inside AFM phase.
-(We learned from our experimental colleagues in Ref.~\onlinecite{Shao2024} that, with further improvement of the experimental system, the maximum of $S_{\rm AFM}^{zz}$ been significantly enhanced up to $150$~\cite{CommNote}.)
-This significant suppression of $S_{\rm AFM}^{zz}$ can be understood from the quantitative equivalence between adding the disorder and locally doping the uniform system.
-For the latter, $S_{\rm AFM}^{zz}$ rapidly decays away from half filling within $L=6$ [inset (b) of Fig.~\ref{fig:Fig03DisOrder}], which should be even more significant with increasing $L$.
+(More recently, with further improvement of the experimental system, the maximum of $S_{\rm AFM}^{zz}$ has been significantly enhanced up to $\sim \sim$$0.8$ is not shown), in correspondence to the local minimum (at $\boldsymbol{s}/k_B\simeq0.72$) and maximum (at $\boldsymbol{s}/k_B\simeq0.40$) of $D(\boldsymbol{s})$ for $U/t=6$ in Fig.~\ref{fig:Fig04DouOcc}.
+Physically, these local extrema signify the crossovers from bad metal state to Fermi liquid regime and the reverse~\cite{Song2024a}, respectively.
+In contrast, the situation for strong interactions is quite different.
+The local minimum at $\boldsymbol{s}_{\rm min}/k_B\simeq0.61$ in $D(\boldsymbol{s})$ for $U/t=10$ corresponds to $U_{\rm S2}$, and this $\boldsymbol{s}_{\rm min}/k_B$ should gradually approach the universal number $\ln 2$ as $U/t\to\infty$~\cite{Gorelik2012}.
+In this case, the local minimum separates two distinct regions dominated by the charge physics ($\boldsymbol{s}>\boldsymbol{s}_{\rm min}$) and the spin-exchange physics ($\boldsymbol{s}<\boldsymbol{s}_{\rm min}$), and the latter can be effectively described by the AFM Heisenberg model.
+For $U/t=8$, we observe a plateau within $0.25<\boldsymbol{s}/k_B<0.65$ in $D(\boldsymbol{s})$.
+The other important feature of the $D(\boldsymbol{s})$ curves is the linear behavior in a low-entropy region containing N\'{e}el transitions, especially for $U/t=6$ and $10$.
+We have also calculated the critical entropy $\boldsymbol{s}_{\rm N}/k_B=0.33(1)$, $0.354(7)$ and $0.33(1)$ for the three interactions, where the $U/t=10$ result is already quite close to that of the 3D AFM Heisenberg model~\cite{Wessel2010}.
+These properties in $D(\boldsymbol{s})$ can serve as useful probes in optical lattice experiments to detect the MIC in PM phase, effective Heisenberg physics and the N\'{e}el transition simply by the double occupancy.
+We have also checked the results of $S_{\rm AFM}^{zz}$ versus the entropy~\cite{Suppl}, and confirmed similar critical scaling behavior $(S_{\rm AFM}^{zz}-S_0)\propto|\boldsymbol{s}/\boldsymbol{s}_{\rm N}-1|^{-\gamma}$ as observed in experiment.